roytang/blog/content/notes/2010/06/17364277394/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/17364277394/
+title: ''
 ---

-RT [@debs](https://twitter.com/debs/): OH from a friend: "Life would be easier if you could mark people as spam."
+OH from a friend: "Life would be easier if you could mark people as spam."